adncllng/vmock/src/pages/blog/en/exhibiting-concern.md

 pageKey: page_blogpost
 title: Exhibiting Concern / Two Studies
 date: 1979-09-16T15:09:00.000Z
-description: |
+description: >
-  Two video studies that question gaze according to gender
+  Two video studies that question the act of being seen and its gendered experience
 ---
 The artist is attempting to explore how gaze (the act of being seen) varies according to who is looking.